AlphaLawless/portfolio-links/README.md

 ### Implementations 🔧

 - [ ] Fix the link style so they are visible in the iOS system
-- [ ] Remove the cursor animation when the user does not have the cursor on the screen.
+- [x] Remove the cursor animation when the user are passing links.
 ## License 📌

 [MIT License](./LICENSE)